0

 Frequently Asked Questions

 A key component of the study is to assess current state land manager practices that support and protect healthy and diverse insect pollinator communities and recommend additional best practices for state programs including mitigation factors and highlight opportunities for management, protection, and recovery efforts.
-The study will also include potential recommendations for how the state can develop an effective education and outreach programs to raise public awareness, engagement and actions that encourage protecting the health of native pollinating insects in the state.
+The study includes recommendations for how the state can develop an effective education and outreach programs to raise public awareness, engagement and actions that encourage protecting the health of native pollinating insects in the state.

 The focus of this study is to address state agency programs and resources.
-While there are many other insect pollinator programs and land management efforts happening at regional, county, and local levels, this study will not include an assessment nor recommendations related to programs other than state programs.
-The study will collect information about and make recommendations to the Department of Natural Resources and other state agencies on potential programs and organizations beyond state-level programs that may be helpful to coordinate or collaborate with to enhance pollinator conservation efforts across the state.
+While there are many other insect pollinator programs and land management efforts happening at regional, county, and local levels, this study does not include an assessment nor recommendations related to programs other than state programs.
+The study collected information about and made recommendations to the Department of Natural Resources and other state agencies on potential programs and organizations beyond state-level programs that may be helpful to coordinate or collaborate with to enhance pollinator conservation efforts across the state.
 Learn more on how to participate in Colorado pollinator conservation.